pecknigel/learning-resources/index.md

 **Repeat Yourself: Loops, Iteration and Scope**
 [Not Currently in Production]

-Working on these the weekend November 23/24.
-Plenty more of these to come.
+We are working on these the week commencing November 25.
+Plenty more to come.
 Collections to cover all of the basic coding techniques.
 How to put the pieces together to build software.

 ---